 - When I take my kids out for a walk, all three of us can fit on it side by side when we have a bite to eat.

 - If you should ever be benighted you’ll have something to kip on!

-Half a roll mat is only half the story however.
+Carrying half a roll mat in your outdoor first aid is only half the story however.
 That’s the insulation taken care of – how about the shelter?
 For me, depending on what I’m doing and where, I take different size shelters.

 If I’m out running in the hills I carry a lightweight Lifesystems Light and Dry Thermal Bivi.
 It’s a double skinned survival bag that weighs next to nothing and packs down so small it is easily carried in the back pocket of a cycling jersey.
 But if I’m out with a group I prefer to carry a group shelter.
 These should be at least capable of sheltering 6 adults.
 Anything smaller and you won’t be able to give shelter to a prone casualty within the canopy.

 Insulation and protection for the outdoors is essential.
 In the urban environment the casualty is far closer and more speedily rescued to A&E. In the outdoors you could be waiting a long time in very cold and wet conditions.
 As a first-aider in the outdoors, chances are the best thing you can do for your casualty is keeping them from getting any colder.
 Leave this kit in the shops at your/their peril!

 This really is one piece of kit that weighs next to nothing and takes up little or no space.
 Print yours out on an A4 piece of paper (ideally waterproof paper).
 I have written a post on the need and advantages for carrying a casualty card here, but in short you need to carry/use one of these since:

 There are four good reasons why you should carry and use one of these …

 You are potentially the first on the scene.
 Hence you are best placed to record what has happened and what is going on there and then.
 Potentially your casualty may lose consciousness before the medics arrive.